 When someone struggles with alcoholism, it’s not uncommon for him to consider a “cold-turkey” approach to getting sober.
 This method isn’t recommended by most treatment programs because alcohol withdrawal can cause uncomfortable symptoms, including:

 - Sensitivity to light

 - Extreme agitation

 - Vivid nightmares

-Since opiate withdrawal is very difficult, providers have developed specific drugs that attach to the same receptors used by opiates.
-These replacement medications don’t cause the euphoric high that an opiate can bring, but they can keep side effects from taking hold.
-In a study of these medications, in The Journal of Nervous and Mental Disease, researchers found that people who got medications felt a little sleepy, but they were able to get through the process without reverting to drugs.
+Opiate drug withdrawals are known for their severity, producing painful flu-like symptoms that can last for days.
+Healthcare providers have developed specific drugs that attach to the same receptors used by opiates.
+These replacement medications don’t cause the euphoric high that an opiate can bring, but they can keep side effects from becoming too severe.

-Staff members are also careful to listen to their clients and provide a level of emotional support.
-Getting sober can bring up all sorts of terrible memories for people, and they may struggle with concerns they’ve been ignoring for years.
+Staff members are also careful to listen to their clients and provide emotional support.
+Detox and the days that follow can bring to light difficult memories for those who struggle with substance abuse.
 Some people find it hard to cope, and having someone available to listen and provide support can be invaluable.

 Detox plays a critical role in addiction recovery.2 Those who choose medically-supervised detox take an important first step on the road to life free from substance abuse.
 Once the process is complete, the next step is treatment.
 Through diagnosis of any underlying mental health issues and various psychotherapies and holistic options, the person in recovery can get answers to why the addiction developed and how to prevent relapse.